axvr/axvr.io/docs/ascribe/other-vcs/index.md

-<title>ConstConf other VCS</title>
+<title>Ascribe other VCS</title>

 [\<-- back](../)

-# ConstConf support for other VCS
+# Ascribe support for other VCS

 Eventually it would be nice to add support for additional version control tools (especially Mercurial).
-Unfortunately ConstConf will only focus on Git support at this point in time.
+Unfortunately Ascribe will only focus on Git support at this point in time.

 ### Make it work on any file (hacky solution)